logimic/shape/README.md

 ```
 Lets postpone details explanation now.
 The most important for launching is:
 - **configurationDir** directory with components configuration files relative to working directory.
-- **deploymentDir** default path to modules shared libraries relative to working directory.
+- **deploymentDir** path to deployment directory relative to working directory.
 - **components[]** declaring used components in this configuration where
   - **name** is component name (may be different from library name)\
-  - **libraryPath** is path to shared library implementing component.
-In case of "" it uses deploymentDir
+  - **libraryPath** is path to shared library implementing component relative  from deploymentDir.
   - **libraryName** is shared library name.
 Platform dependent prefix or suffix (lib, sh, dll) is added automaticaly
   - **enabled** is on/off flag if the component shall be loaded or ignored.
   - **startlevel** is start order (lower - more prio), Note it is not important to keep specific order, but it may be appropriate in some cases (e.g. more dependent components started at the end)